About the University

 The candidate should be a self-motivated, critically-reflecting team worker and possess:

-- A Master’s degree in Computer Science or a closely related discipline
+- A Master’s degree in Computer Science, Acoustics, Sound Design or a closely related discipline

-- Strong programming skills; ideally previous experience in VR/AR and UX development
+- Good programming skills; ideally previous experience in VR/AR and spatial audio development

 - A proven interest in interdisciplinary research and record of initiative

 - A large and dynamic research unit with an exciting international environment